 The Willamette Valley has wineries open all year long and every day of the week and they pour great wine, even when we have Oregon’s famous “liquid sunshine”.
 The Willamette Valley specializes in the finicky Pinot Noir, but we don’t stop there.
 Pinot Gris and Chardonnay (no, not California-style, Burgundian-style, so try it!) top our white wine production, but Riesling, mostly dry rather than sweet, is out there too.
 There’s a growing production of sparkling wine in the Valley, and enough dessert wine makers out there to keep Kristin and guests at our award winning Oregon B&B, very happy.
 Bigger reds like Syrah, Cabernet Sauvignon and Merlot don’t typically grow well here because of our night-time cooling winds, but there are folks in the Valley making wine from grapes grown in Southern Oregon or Eastern Washington.
 With more than 400 wineries within an hour’s drive of the B&B, we don’t have a single favorite.
 We enjoy learning what each guest is looking for in their wine tasting experience, and then pairing them up with some great wineries.

 We hope you are looking forward to your upcoming adventures to Chehalem Ridge B&B and Oregon Wine Country.
 If your visit includes going wine tasting, we’d like to let you know that things have changed a bit from past years.
-Oregon wineries are requiring masks to be worn by all who are not seated at their tasting table.
-Also, due to social distancing, wineries have less capacity and most require reservations for tastings.
+Instead of tasting at the wine bar, most wineries will have guests seated at tables and require reservations for tastings.
 Making winery reservations can be a daunting task as there are more than 600 wineries in the Willamette Valley.
 We’ve included many of our favorite wineries below to help you decide where to visit, but if you’d like us to do the heavy lifting of scheduling, please see our Winery Itinerary Service.

 Perhaps you are a seasoned wine taster, but maybe not.
 Here are some of our suggestions for having a great experience no matter if you are an old hat or a newbie.
 Here in Oregon, we’re not fussy about how you do things.